 - 1. Students shall earn a minimum grade of "C" in all nursing courses, biological science courses, and math course (Math 1001, 1101, 1111, OR 1113) or the course shall be repeated.
 Students are ineligible to enter, re-enter or remain in the nursing sequence if unable to achieve a grade of "C" or better after two (2) attempts in any of the required biological science or math courses for three years. - 2.
-It is a privilege to take Biology 2251K without the pre-requisite requirement of Biology 1107K.
-If a student takes Biology 2251K and withdraws or makes below a "C", they cannot retake the course without taking Biology 1107K first.
 Science and/or nursing courses must be taken within 6 years of entry or re-entry into the nursing program. - 3.
 Students shall maintain a 2.0 grade point average while enrolled in the nursing program and must have the minimum GPA required for admission into the program to re-enter (2.5 for the LPN program and 2.75 for the LPN/Paramedic Pathway and ASN program). - 4.
 Students will be allowed to receive only one failing grade in nursing courses in any nursing program.
 This means students can repeat a clinical or non-clinical nursing course once.
 Failure of the same or another nursing course results in ineligibility to return to the program (students may be re-considered for the program after three years). - 5.
 In Nursing 1112, failure to achieve 100% after three attempts on the final pharmacology test will result in failure of the course. - 6.
 Beginning with Nursing 1115, NURS 2015B and LPNS 1012, students will be required each semester to take a dosage calculations/medication administration test.
 This test will be given the first week of class.
 All students will be required to achieve 100% on the drug calculation test each semester.
 Three attempts are allowed to reach this competency.
 Failure to make the minimum standard after the third test will result in failure of the course. - 7.
 A student who earns a grade of less than a "C" in any nursing course may not progress in the nursing sequence until that course has been satisfactorily repeated.
 Prerequisites and co-requisites must also be satisfactorily completed before the student can progress in the nursing sequence.